 While people forgive for a host of reasons, forgiveness is the right thing to do physically, spiritually and socially.

 Physically, forgiveness creates a higher quality of life, a healthier body, and a more positive attitude.
 Dr. Enright has scientifically proven these and other therapeutic benefits of forgiveness through his experimental studies (with Randomized Experimental and Control Groups).
 In most of Dr. Enright’s studies, those in the experimental group showed better emotional health (reduced anger, anxiety, depression, and/or PTSD symptoms with increased hopefulness about the future, self-esteem, and/or willingness to forgive) than those in the control group.
 For more information, read the text of all the journal articles related to Dr. Enright’s research projects.

 According to the respected health website WebMD.com, if you can bring yourself to forgive, you are likely to enjoy lower blood pressure, a stronger immune system, and a drop in the stress hormones circulating in your blood.
 Back pain, stomach problems, and headaches may disappear.
 And you’ll reduce the anger, bitterness, resentment, depression, and other negative emotions that accompany the failure to forgive.

-While refusing to forgive may not directly cause disease, according to WebMD, the negative impact of holding on to painful memories and past wounds can weaken the immune system and make you more susceptible to illness including cancer.
+While refusing to forgive may not directly cause disease, according to WebMD, the negative impact of holding on to painful memories and past wounds can weaken the immune system making you more susceptible to diseases like cancer.

 It’s important to treat emotional wounds or disorders because they really can hinder someone’s reactions to the treatments — even someone’s willingness to pursue treatment said Dr. Steven Standiford, chief of surgery at Cancer Treatment Centers of America.
 In fact, forgiveness therapy is now an integral part of treatment at Cancer Treatment Centers of America